 One of the benefits of a Data Lake is that it requires less time and resources to set up.
 You can have one up and running in a comparatively short amount of time.
 Additionally, there is no need for data siloing or the creation of Data Marts.
 A Data Mart is a smaller-scale Data Warehouse which stores data only for a single department or segment of the organisation and typically prevents big-picture analysis.

 With a Data Lake, all organisational data is stored together, regardless of type or format, providing analysts and data scientists with a free-fire zone to access, refine and explore a potentially broader and deeper range of data.

 Especially when dealing with logs and sensor outputs, a Data Lake is a quick, flexible and cost-effective way of mocking up models and performing preliminary data analysis.
 The schema on read aspect of a Data Lake structures the data as it accesses it, opposite to how it would be handled in a Data Warehouse.
 This ease of input means that a Data Lake can be used to store data, the value and utility of which is yet to be established.
 It can also act as a middle-point and staging area between a stream of unstructured data and, ultimately, structured data housed in a Data Warehouse.

-A Data Lake that has been used as a dumping ground, sucking in an organisation’s data without any strategy for how it will be used, is colloquially referred to as a Data Swamp.
-On top of the opaqueness of the data situation within a Swamp, there are additional drawbacks which can include compromised data security and difficulties in implementing effective user access controls.
+A Data Lake that has been used as a dumping ground, sucking in an organisation’s data without any Data Lake strategy for how it will be used, is colloquially referred to as a Data Swamp.
+On top of the murkiness of the data situation within a Swamp, there are additional drawbacks.
+These can include compromised data security and difficulties in implementing effective user access controls.